 The European Commission is entitled to investigate whether recognised voluntary schemes are operating according to the established regulations and rules and whether the sustainability and GHG emissions saving criteria of a specific batch of material have been met.5 Those investigations can be conducted upon the European Commission's own initiative or on request of a Member State.
-In this context ISCC is required to support the European Commission and requested information in a timely manner.
+In this context ISCC is required to support the European Commission and national authorities responsible for the supervision of the certification bodies and to provide the relevant and requested information in a timely manner.